What Happens to 401k When You Quit?

 This assumes the new plan that the employer offers would allow you to bring the old balance into the new plan.

-Pros: Like option 1, if the costs are low and the investment options strong, then this may be a good option, and also make it easier to monitor both plan balances on one statement.
+Pros: Like option 1, if the costs are low and the investment options strong, then this may be a good option.
+This strategy can also make it easier to monitor both plan balances on one statement.

 3. Roll it Over Into an IRA of Your Choosing